Questfall/docs/quest-mining/moderation/witnessing.md

 # Witnessing

+{% hint style="info" %}
+This page describes the two-stage flow retained by legacy publications that require a link and screenshots.
+New [Action quests](../creation/action-quests.md) offer screenshot, individual link, or confirmation-only verification and go directly to review, without Witness or Witness Credits.
+{% endhint %}

 In many cases, moderators would have to vote on some content outside of Questfall, which often can be edited by the author at any time (e.g. a post on Facebook).
 And this is a problem.

 {% hint style="info" %}